Gain and phase type multipliers for feedback robustness: Introduction

 \section{Introduction}

-It is well known that topological graph separation is both necessary and sufficient for the stability of a well-posed feedback configuration~\cite{teel1996input, teel1996graphs}.
+One of the most fundamental problems in control theory is feedback stability analysis.
+In this context, it is well known that topological graph separation is both necessary and sufficient for the stability of a well-posed feedback configuration~\cite{teel1996input, teel1996graphs}.
 Such topological graph separation is required to hold in the \emph{hard} (a.k.a. \emph{unconditional}~\cite{megretski2010integral}) manner, i.e., the integrals involved are taken over $[0, T]$ for all $T > 0$.
-A specific type of separation, called quadratic graph separation with linear multipliers, has been studied extensively in the nonlinear~\cite{zames1966input, zames1968stability, megretski1997system, lessard2016analysis, hu2016exponential, khong2021iqc} and linear~\cite{cantoni2011robustness, cantoni2013robust, khong2016robust} literatures.
+A specific type of separation, called quadratic graph separation with linear multipliers, has been studied extensively in the nonlinear~\cite{zames1966input, zames1968stability, megretski1997system, lessard2016analysis, hu2016exponential, khong2021iqc, khong2024connections} and linear~\cite{cantoni2011robustness, cantoni2013robust, khong2016robust, khong2025feedback} literatures.
 Quadratic graph separation has often been employed in the \emph{soft} (a.k.a. \emph{conditional}) manner, where the integrals are taken over $[0, \infty)$ in conjunction with homotopies that are continuous in the graph topology.
 In the linear time-invariant (LTI) setting, soft quadratic graph separation is equivalent, via the Parseval-Plancherel theorem, to two complementary frequency-domain inequalities~\cite{megretski1993power}.
 Such inequalities are the main object of study in this paper.
-The quadratic separation of interest is a function of an LTI object known as a multiplier, and the search for a suitable multiplier for characterising the uncertainty in a feedback interconnection and separating the graphs of the open-loop subsystems is a common theme in the vast literature on robust control \cite{zames1968stability, willems1968some, megretski1997system, jonsson2000optimization, scherer2001lpv, kao2007stability, pfifer2015integral}.

-The chief focus of this paper is on the necessity of quadratic graph separation for the feedback stability of matrices and LTI systems.
-Some elegant results along this direction have been obtained in~\cite{iwasaki1998well}, where robust stability/well-posedness against matricial uncertainties has been carefully investigated.
-In particular, it is shown in~\cite{iwasaki1998well} that the well-posedness or closed-loop stability of two matrices is equivalent to the existence of a multiplier by which quadratic separation of these matrices holds.
-In other words, quadratic graph separation is necessary and sufficient for the closed-loop stability of two matrices, and results along this direction generalise to LTI systems.